btf-org/flank/docs/r_pipeline_without_docker_airflow_cicd.md

 ### We preserved Nick's workflow (RStudio + git)

+The main benefit to Nick is that he gets the basic features of Airflow without having to learn anything new or add any meaningful process.
+He gets to continue spending time in his happy place (RStudio).

 #### Updating scripts in the pipeline

 1. Nick makes a change to the script in RStudio, on his laptop